infinum/frontend-handbook/README.md

 # frontend-handbook

 #How to update
-* Create a new branch from `master`.
+* Create a new branch from `master`,
-* Make your changes.
+* Make your changes,
-* Create a PR to Team Leads or Tomislav Slovenec
+* Create a PR and assign any Team Lead or Tomislav Slovenec.